kfirbreger/Kfir-Breger-Blog/src/adventures-in-django.md

 Title:Adventures in Django
 Date: 2009-01-15 22:21:18
-Tags: coding, django, javascript, jquery, programming, python, web, web development, zencurve
+Tags: coding, django, javascript, jquery, programming, python, web

 For a while my django project was set aside for other things.
 Last week I got around to continue working on it.
 I have made a lot of progress and learned